shiftkey/brendanforster.com/content/post/2020-01-06-some-resolutions.md

 summary: Writing up some words so that I can refer back to them later.
 ---

-I've been on holidays and after the delays, the chaos of Christmas with my family and some downtime at the beach for New Years I've finally had a chance to reflect on what I want to do in 2020.
+I've been on holidays and after the airport delays, the chaos of Christmas with my family and some downtime at the beach for New Years I've finally had a chance to reflect on what I want to do in 2020.

 There's definitely a theme of reflection in the goals I've set, and it's probably because 2019 was a bit of a blur.
-I've also included some tangible goals to verify the goal (a habit from the new team I've been working with).
+I've also included some tangible goals to verify how I achieve a resolution (a habit from the new team I've been working with).

 ## Re-evaluate my relationship with social media